igmk/mwr_radome/README.md

 status flag can help find the optimal time to replace the radome.

-This toolset should work with the HDCP2 SAMD data format and the E-PROFILE data format.
+This toolset is compatible with the HDCP2 SAMD data format and the E-PROFILE data format.
 It is also functional with the standard RPG (HATPRO) data format, however this is not recommended.
 The RPG spectral retrieval (SPC) is currently